roseengineering/rfsoapyfile/README.md

 on a Raspberry Pi.
 The script includes a REST API for controlling the capture and WAV recording remotely.

-The script will save the stream in either RF64 or WAV file format.
+The script will save the WAV stream in either the RF64 or WAV(32) file format.
 By default the recording is saved in the WAV format using 32-bit floating point PCM IQ samples.
 To save using 16-bit PCM samples use the --pcm16 option.
 The SDR specific 'auxi'
-metadata chunk, with record time and center frequency information, is added to the audio file as well.
+metadata chunk, with record time and center frequency information, is added to the WAV audio file as well.

+To quit the script and close the recording type control-C, or use the /quit REST call.

 ## Dependencies